Frequently Asked Questions (FAQs)

 Q: To earn a degree in International Studies am I required to study a foreign language?

-A: The International Studies major requires that students demonstrate third-year proficiency in one language appropriate to their regional focus.
-For students taking courses at PSU, third-year proficiency is defined by successful completion of the terminal course in the third-year language sequence or completion of an upper division equivalent.
-For students admitted to PSU in Fall 2007, or later, the terminal course for most languages is 303.
+A: The International Studies major requires that students demonstrate second-year proficiency in one language appropriate to their regional focus (as of Fall 2015 catalog year).
+For students taking courses at PSU, second-year proficiency is defined by successful completion of the terminal course in the second-year language sequence.

 ***Since this requirement is met by proficiency and not credit hours, you may have learned the foreign language outside of a classroom, for example, from relatives or by living abroad.
 If this is the case, please contact the World Languages and Literatures department for information on how to satisfy this requirement by demonstrating third-year proficiency.